 To your large heavy-bottomed pot, add 1 Tbs cooking fat, diced onion, carrot, and sweet potato.
 Sauté until onion is translucent, then add turmeric, salt, pepper, garlic, and sage.
 Stir to incorporate spices and let them “bloom” for a couple of minutes.

 Add pumpkin puree and a splash of broth to veggies and continue to cook for an additional 5 minutes, stirring occasionally.

 Reduce heat to medium and add remaining bone broth.
 If using fresh broccoli, add it at this time.
 Bring to a gentle boil and allow to simmer for 15-20 minutes with the lid on or until sweet potato has reached desired softness (I like a little bite to mine rather than mush, so be sure to check sooner rather than later).

-Add chicken (and any pan drippings if cooked using Option 1).
+Add chicken (and any pan drippings if cooked using Option 1) and coconut milk.
 If using frozen broccoli, toss it in at this time.
 Continue to simmer for a few minutes to allow all your flavors to incorporate.
-Taste broth and adjust seasoning as needed.
+Taste and adjust seasoning as needed.